Saving California Communities

 A New Level of Advocacy

-A group of Davis community members have joined forces as Saving California Communities (SCC) to advocate for permanent structural budget reform at the state level.
-This group brings together county, city and school elected representatives, educators, parents, students, city directors, health professionals, university and community college representatives, senior citizens, government employees and business owners.
+A group of Yolo community members have joined forces as Saving California Communities (SCC) to advocate for structural reform at the state level.
+Founded in 2009, this group brings together county, city and school elected representatives, educators, parents, students, health professionals, educators, senior citizens, government employees and business owners.

 The SCC Mission